 We use affiliate links.
 If you purchase something using one of these links, we may receive compensation or commission.

-It has become known as a yule log, a gigantic swiss roll made of chocolate and enjoyed around the holiday season!
+It has become known as a yule log, which is a gigantic swiss roll made of chocolate, enjoyed around the holiday season!

 My Keto Cherry Cordials are great on their own so I knew the flavors would blend well with my very popular chocolate buttercream frosting recipe.